Time for my most common, yet most annoying answer:

 Do you need them?

 I have no idea if you need them.
 I have no idea if you need just one or two or all of the several versions that may be installed on your machine.

-But given that they only appear on your machine if software that uses them is present1, I would expect that you probably do need them.
+But given that they only appear on your machine if software that uses them is present1, I expect you probably do need them.
 Both.